goldrush22/DDoS-Classifier-Website/README.md

 | S9_DoA | DoA | DoA |
 | S12_Recursive_DoA | Recursive_DoA | Recursive_DoA |
 | S13_Serverless_DoA | Serverless_DoA | Serverless_DoA |

-## Deployment to GitHub Pages

-1. Create a new GitHub repository.
-2. Upload all files in this directory.
-3. Go to **Settings → Pages**.
-4. Select deployment from the `main` branch root.
-5. Save and open the generated GitHub Pages URL.

-## Recommended paper wording

-The D-ACT static web interface is a client-side research artefact that operationalises the C0-C6 taxonomy in a browser.
-It accepts packet captures and structured logs as evidence, infers the relevant taxonomy conditions, visually marks identified and absent conditions, and returns an explainable denial attack classification.
-The artefact is suitable for supplementary material because it allows readers and reviewers to reproduce the classification workflow without installing a backend service.